 How Harvey's Damage Compares to Other Natural Disasters

 Harvey's extensive damage was unusual.
-Typically, the most damaging hurricanes hit the densely populated East Coast.
+The most damaging hurricanes hit the densely populated East Coast.
 But Harvey remained over a major metropolitan area for a longer time than most hurricanes.

 A few weeks after Harvey, Hurricane Irma began heading toward Miami, Florida.
-It was a Category 5 storm that's the largest Atlantic storm ever.
+It was a Category 5 storm, the largest Atlantic storm ever.
 Its 185 mph winds lasted for 37 hours, a new record.
-It was fed by 86 degree water.
-If Irma had hit Miami, the damage could have reached $300 billion, according to insurance firm Swiss Re.
+It was fed by 86-degree waters.
+If Irma had hit Miami, the damage could have reached $300 billion, according to insurance firm, Swiss Re.